Published by Samlaget, 2019

 “The Sausage Burglar is a unique story about a well-known theme – taking your own decisions, even though it might be difficult.
 An excellent portrayal of what it feels like to find yourself in a world full of rigid rules and expectations.
 The book makes good use of the picture book media and is marked by an original and consistent narrative voice.
 The amusing illustrations are filled with exciting details which will convince you to re-read the book over and over again.
 The book’s style is crooked and fun, and its varied characters cleverly reinforces just how different we people can be.”

-Translation rights sold to Denmark, Korea and Sweden.
+Translation rights sold to China, Denmark, South Korea and Sweden.

 Reviews of THE SAUSAGE BURGLAR

 “The Sausage Burglar tells a wondrously innovative story about a well-known theme: Feeling brave enough to be yourself. […] Marianne Gretteberg Engedal has made her debut with The Sausage Burglar, and there has seldom been such a distinctive debut. […] The Sausage Burglar is so visually captivating, it is a true joy to read.”